 Contents

 Generally, your Commercial Lease Agreement will set out a number of rules around what you can do during your lease.
-For example, whether you can sub-lease the premises to another business.
+For example, it may specify whether you can sub-lease the premises to another business, ensuring the space is used in a way that aligns with the landlord’s strategic vision.

-It will also cover permitted use, which sets restrictions around what you can do with the space you’ve leased.
-Let’s go through this concept in more detail.
+It will also cover permitted use, which sets restrictions around how you can utilise the space you’ve leased.
+Let’s go through this concept in more detail to ensure your business activities remain compliant and flexible in this fast-changing market.

 What Is A Commercial Lease?

-A Commercial Lease arises where an owner of certain property or premises leases that property to someone else, usually a business.
+A Commercial Lease arises when an owner of a property or premises leases that space to a business.
+In today’s dynamic market, these leases are drafted with clarity and flexibility, often reflecting modern commercial trends.

-So, the business pays rent to the owner of the property so they can use it for commercial purposes.
+Essentially, the business pays rent to the property owner so they can operate commercially – whether that be for retail, office, or specialised services.

 Generally, a Commercial Lease should cover: